Russian Germans in North America: Agriculture

 Bernhard Warkentin, born in a small Russian village in 1847, travelled to America in his early twenties.
 Interested in flour mills, he was especially impressed with the wheat-growing possibilities in the United States.
 After he had visited Kansas, Warkentin found the Great Plains much like those that he had left behind.
 Settling in Harvey County, Kansas, he built a water mill on the banks of the Little Arkansas River, the Halstead Milling and Elevator Company.
-Warkentin's greatest contribution to Kansas was the introduction of hard Turkey Wheat into Kansas, which replaced the soft variety grown exclusively in the state.
+Warkentin's greatest contribution to Kansas was the introduction of hard turkey wheat into Kansas, which replaced the soft variety grown exclusively in the state.

 Culture

 Negatively influenced by the violation of their rights and cultural persecution by the tsar, the Russian Germans who settled in the northern Midwest saw themselves as an ethnic group that was separate from Russian Americans and had an entirely different experience from the German Americans who had immigrated from German lands.
 The Germans from Russia settled in tight-knit communities, which retained their German language and culture.
 They raised large families, built German-style churches, buried their dead in distinctive cemeteries by using wrought iron grave markers, and created choir groups that sang German church hymns.
-Many farmers specialized in the production of sugar beets and wheat, which are still major crops in the upper Great Plains.
 During World War I, their identity was challenged by anti-German sentiment.